 The Hormone Hypocretin and its Many Functions

 The hormone hypocretin (or orexin) is an excitatory neuropeptide hormone.
 More specifically, it’s a polypeptide hormone found in the posterior hypothalamus.
 It has many functions.
 It makes you feel hungry.
 Also, it makes you feel alert.
 Furthermore, and among other things, it makes you feel cheerful.
-On the other hand, high levels are also linked with sleep disorders such as insomnia or narcolepsy.
+On the other hand, low levels are also linked with sleep disorders such as insomnia or narcolepsy.

 You can increase the presence of this hormone by carrying out certain practices related to your diet and lifestyle.
 For example, you can stimulate its secretion by sunbathing, exercising, eating dairy products, restricting glucose, and increasing fructose.